ugorji/go-common/reflectutil/README.md

 # go-common/reflectutil

-This repository contains the `go-common/reflectutil` library (or command).
+This repository contains the `go-common/reflectutil` library.

 To install: